Package 'mwana'

 Value

-A summarized table of class data.frame, of length 17 and width 1, for the plausibility test results and their respective acceptability ratings.
+A single row summary tibble with 17 columns containing the plausibility check results and their respective acceptability ratings.

 References